 Ultramercial’s lawyers said the appeals court properly ruled that the patent covers specific steps that can be implemented only through complex computer programming.
 They said the court fell in line with the Bilski and Prometheus decisions.

 The case is WildTangent Inc. v.
 Ultramercial LLC, 11-962.

 Eastman Kodak Co.
-(EKDKQ) lost a ruling in a two-year legal fight against Apple Inc. and Research In Motion Ltd. (RIM) over a patent for digital image-preview technology, a decision that may hurt the value of assets Kodak is selling.
+(EKDKQ:US) lost a ruling in a two-year legal fight against Apple Inc. and Research In Motion Ltd. (RIM) over a patent for digital image-preview technology, a decision that may hurt the value of assets Kodak is selling.

 RIM and Apple didn’t violate Kodak’s rights because the patent is invalid, U.S. International Trade Commission Judge Thomas Pender said in a notice posted on the agency’s website.